wneessen/go-mail-website/content/en/_index.md

 ### Middlewares

-Middleware supports for 3rd-party libraries to alter mail message to their need
+Middleware support for 3rd-party libraries to alter mail message to their need

+<--->

+### Sendmail and file storage

+Support for sending mail messages through a local sendmail installation as well as output to local files (e. g. as `.eml` files to disk to open them in a MUA)

 {{< /columns >}}

 {{< columns >}}

-### Sendmail and file storage

-Support for sending mail messages through a local sendmail installation as well as output to loacl files (e. g. as `.eml` files to disk to open them in a MUA)

-<--->

 ### MDNs and DSNs